NLESC-JCER/cpp2wasm/README.md

 ```

 To render the result we can use a React Component which has `root` as a property.
-When the calculation has not be done yet will render `Not submitted`.
+When the calculation has not been done yet, it will render `Not submitted`.
-When the `root` value is set then we will show it.
+When the `root` property value is set then we will show it.

 ```{.jsx file=src/js/app.js}
 function Result(props) {